Pittsburgh’s Kerf Cases enrobes your phone in fine wood

 “‘Kerf’ is the thickness of material removed from a saw blade, usually measured in 1/1000 of an inch.
 This standard wood working term is important to KerfCase’s philosophy, as it represents the precision needed to make our wood iPhone cases,” said Saks.
 “Every piece of wood has a story, whether it’s a piece of reclaimed flooring, or a beautiful burled wood from a local tree which was damaged in a storm.
 Our woodworking is a continuation of this story, connecting you to the history of the material.”

 “Kerf is not a startup, and it took us a long time to realize this.
-Our value proposition is not something that is scaleable like software.
-By scaling, we would loose the most important aspects of our business.
+Our value proposition is not something that is scalable like software.
+By scaling, we would lose the most important aspects of our business.
 We have grown slowly and organically, through word-of-mouth and a small, dedicated fanbase,” he said.

 The case I tested, a deep and dark walnut model, is smooth and cool to the touch and actually amplifies the speaker thanks to the way the wood surrounds the entire phone.
 It’s quite light and feels far nicer than the original rubber case.
-It’s no richly-inlaid wooden case hand-made by a blind woodcutter but, I suspect, it’s the next best thing.
+It’s no richly inlaid wooden case hand-made by a blind woodcutter but, I suspect, it’s the next best thing.

 0